kintsugi-tech/pectra-analyzer-backend/API_ENDPOINTS.md

 - ETH values are in wei (1 ETH = 10^18 wei)
 - The endpoints query the SQLite database created by the L2 monitoring service
 - The database is automatically populated by the `run_l2_batches_monitoring_service`
-- All analytics endpoints now require a `batcher_address` parameter to filter results for a specific batcher
+- **Individual endpoints** require a `batcher_address` parameter to filter results for a specific batcher
+- **Aggregated endpoints** (`/all_*`) return data for all batchers and only require timestamp parameters
+- Aggregated endpoints are more efficient when you need data for multiple batchers at once

 ## Monitored Batcher Addresses